warriorhub/warriorhub.github.io/index.md

 1. **Users:** Students log in with their UH email, set event and location preferences, and view customized recommendations.
 2. **Organizers:** Event planners can upload and manage events related to their department, hall, or organization.
-3. **Admins:** Oversee organizer accounts, approve or edit events, and ensure quality control.
+3. **Admins:** Oversee organizer accounts, manage events, and ensure quality control.

 ---